The University of California Board of Regents is searching for the 2024-25 student regent to serve on UC’s governing body.

 Having all tuition and fees waived and receiving a stipend during the two-year term.

-Students interested in applying can attend a webinar to hear directly from the current student regent and student regent-designate about the role and the application process.
-The webinar is scheduled for Friday, Feb.
-3, from 12 p.m. to 1 p.m. (register here).
+Students interested in applying can watch a webinar to hear directly from the current student regent and student regent-designate about the role and the application process.
+The webinar was held Friday, Feb.
+3, from 12 p.m. to 1 p.m. and can be rewatched on demand below:

 “We hope every student who is interested in this position will join us for one of these webinars, and then apply for the position,” said Student Regent Marlenee Blas Pedral.
 “It’s so important that UC’s governing board include a passionate, outspoken student who wants to make a difference.”